 Overlanding is a style of adventure travel that tends to put the emphasis of the trip on the journey, rather than the destination.
-This type of travel usually takes place in a motorized vehicle such as a 4x4 or a train, and often involves visiting remote places that are far off the regular tourist track.
+This type of travel usually takes place in a motorized vehicle such as a 4x4, camper van, or a train, and often involves visiting remote places that are far off the regular tourist track.
 Because it has a self-reliant aspect to it, overlanding has grown in popularity in recent years, particularly amongst the more adventurous crowd.
 There is something romantic about hitting the road, traveling at your own pace, and discovering your own magical experiences along the way.

 Australia: Melbourne to Darwin

 Overlanding can trace its roots back to Australia, which is where the term and style of travel first started to take hold.
 That massive country has a number of great overlanding routes to explore of course, with most going through the vast, remote, and wild Outback along the way.
 One of the most popular trips is a drive from Melbourne in the south to Darwin in the north, passing through the famed "Red Center" in the process.
 Highlights include a visit to the sacred site of Uluru and Kakadu National Park, where Australis' natural wonders are on full display.

 If done right, with plenty of stops in scenic places, this trip will take about three weeks to complete, covering approximately 2300 miles (3700 km) in the process.

 The historic Silk Road was once an important trading route that linked Asia and Europe, stopping in numerous cities and outposts along the way.
 At its height, the Road stretched for more than 4000 miles, passing through China, Central Asia, Turkey, and into the heart of Europe itself.
 Today, it is still possible to follow this ancient path and it makes for quite a cultural and historical journey.